wehlutyk/2016-09-daad-research-project/project.md

 \todo{Privilégier une présentation séquentielle : les fonds français m'ont permis de réaliser toutes ces étapes jusqu'ici, et d'en arriver à me dire que l'Allemagne pourrait mettre au pot pour finaliser cette dernière partie dont je vous parle là}

-La première consiste à observer hors laboratoire, et analyser autant que les contraintes le permettent, le processus d'interprétation-reproduction par lequel les citations sont transformées.
-On confirme ainsi l'existence de biais cognitifs dans transmission des citations dans la société quotidienne, et on identifie les liens que ces biais peuvent avoir avec une attraction culturelle telle que proposée par l'épidémiologie des représentations.

 Transformations of quotations in blogspace
 ------------------------------------------

-The first stage of this project focused on the analysis of *in vivo* transformations.
+The first stage of this project focused on the analysis of *in vivo* interpretation-reproduction process by which representations evolve.

 As alluded to in the introduction, several works have explored cultural evolution in other settings, starting with the *Dual Inheritance Theory* first introduced by @boyd_culture_1985 and @cavalli-sforza_cultural_1981.
 More recent models now include the notion of cultural attractor [see for instance @claidiere_role_2007 ; and @claidiere_how_2014].
 Empirical techniques include transmission chain experiments, the use of which is discussed by @mesoudi_multiple_2008 and @tamariz_cultural_2016 (for the case of linguistic evolution), and compilations of anthropological and historical works such as those made by @morin_how_2013 and @miton_universal_2015.